Caribbean Research and Knowledge Exchange Projects

 About the projects

-Research in the Caribbean by staff and students in the Department of Archaeology, Anthropology and Geography comprises an exciting set of related multi-disciplinary projects examining the interplay of indigenous, Afro-Caribbean and European cultural development and cultural heritage over the last 500 years.
+Staff and students in the Faculty of Humanities and Social Sciences have been carrying out impactful research and knowledge exchange in the Caribbean.
+The work comprises an exciting set of related multi-disciplinary projects examining the interplay of indigenous, Afro-Caribbean and European cultural development and cultural heritage over the last 500 years.

 The Caribbean is often popularly thought of as a set of wealthy islands focussed on tourist economies, but the reality in the 21st century is one of profound economic and social hardship.
-Our work has focussed on building capacity to develop sustainable approaches to heritage management with wider implications for economic betterment, social mobility and education.
+Our work has focussed on building capacity to develop sustainable approaches to heritage management with wider implications for economic betterment, social mobility, social justice and education.

 For detailed information on each individual project, see below.